Medical & Surgical Dermatology

 Acquired moles appear after birth and are common, but people with more than 50 acquired moles have a higher risk for developing melanoma.

-Water’s Edge Dermatology offers several mole treatment options [link to mole treatment page].
+Water’s Edge Dermatology offers several mole treatment options.
 Your Water’s Edge dermatologist will determine the right mole treatment for you.
 Options include:

 - Surgical excision